Kaipamangalam Assembly constituency

 Kaipamangalam State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala.
 It is also one of the seven state legislative assembly constituencies included in Chalakudy Lok Sabha constituency.
-As of the 2016 assembly elections, the current MLA is E. T. Taison of CPI.
+As of the 2026 assembly elections, the current MLA is K. K. Valsaraj of CPI.

 Local self-governed segments

 Kaipamangalam Assembly constituency is composed of the following local self-governed segments: